 The Medical Research Foundation is an independent charitable foundation.
-Formed by the MRC, we grow and nurture people and ideas wherever we see research opportunities with great potential.
+Formed by the Medical Research Council (MRC), we grow and nurture people and ideas wherever we see research opportunities with great potential.

 What we do